 Pipes and other materials chosen for your system impact the overall quality, durability, and cost.
 The appropriate materials depend on the type of drainage system you install—certain pipes or other drainage equipment aren’t necessarily universally compatible across systems.
 For example, perforated pipes are used for French drain systems to collect and channel water to a designated area, but there are different sizes and types of drains within that broad category.

-Hiring a drain contractor for system installation averages $50 to $100 per hour or $600 to $7,200 in total.
-Contractors may work hourly or set a flat rate depending on their assessment of your installation.
-Most projects take several days, but extensive or complex installations can take a week or more.
-You'll usually have a crew of two or three people working on any given project.
-Installations with accessibility challenges have higher costs to account for demolition, excavation, and other work.
+Hiring a local drain contractor for installation averages $50 to $100 per hour or $600 to $7,200 in total.
+Depending on your project, they might charge hourly or offer a flat rate.
+Most installations take a few days, but more complex projects can take a week or longer.
+A crew of two or three people will work on your project.
+If your yard is hard to access, expect higher costs due to extra demolition, excavation, and other work.

-Installing or modifying major systems or structures typically requires obtaining a building permit, which costs between $400 and $2,300.
-Permit costs depend on the extent of plumbing, excavation, demolition, and other work involved in your installation.
-Most contractors add this cost to your drainage system installation estimate.
+You'll likely need a building permit to install or modify major systems or structures, costing between $400 and $2,300.
+The permit cost depends on the extent of plumbing, excavation, demolition, and other work involved.
+Most contractors include this cost in your drainage system installation estimate.

 Complex drainage systems require more involved planning, equipment, labor, and materials, all of which drive up project costs.
 For instance, French drains are labor-intensive but otherwise have relatively simple and inexpensive installation.
 Systems requiring deeper excavation and various add-ons to accommodate the terrain and various obstacles are often more expensive.